uboslinux/ubos-docs/sphinx/users/installation/virtualbox.rst

    * Click "New".

-   * Enter a name for the virtual machine, such as "UBOS (yellow)".
+   * Enter a name for the virtual machine, such as "UBOS (green)".
      Select Type: "Linux", and Version: "Other Linux (64 bit)".
 Click "Continue".

    * Select the amount of RAM you want to give it.
 1024MB is a good start, and you can change